Adedoyin-Emmanuel/git-chrono/README.md

 # Git-Chrono ⭐

-`Git-Chrono` is a simple CLI tool that makes your **Github-Contribution-Graph** look like pro. 🚀 I built this tool to expand my knowledge on the `C programming language`.
+`Git-Chrono` is a simple CLI tool that makes your **Github-Contribution-Graph** look like a pro. 🚀 I built this tool to expand my knowledge of the `C programming language`.

 ## How does it work 🤔

-Although `Git-Chrono` was built in C, the logic behind it is generating false commits and seeding the commits thoughout the year.
-Basically, you pass the total commits you want for a day, and the staturation.
+Although `Git-Chrono` was built in C, the logic behind it is generating false commits and seeding the commits throughout the year.
+Basically, you pass the total commits you want for a day, and the saturation.
 With this, it would generate commits for that git-repo throughout the year.

 With this tool, I can seed my Contribution-Graph with commits throughout the year.
 ![Screenshot](/assets/img-1.png)